University of Trás-os-Montes and Alto Douro: Bachelor degrees

 All BAs listed below are at major level.
 The Portuguese-language title, Licenciatura, indicates that they confer an automatic Licensure for working in a particular profession.
 In spite of this, some professions may additionally require enrolling in specific professional orders.
 All engineering, architecture, and medical degrees of the University of Trás-os-Montes and Alto Douro are recognised ("reconhecidos") by these professional orders, and students completing a Bachelor of Arts at this university are exempted from additional examinations for access to those orders.
 Both university and polytechnic types of degree are awarded in UTAD, however, most are University.

-The Nursing degree is given at ESEVR – Nursing School of Vila Real (Escola de Enfermagem de Vila Real).
+The Nursing degree is given at the School of Health (ESS; Portuguese: Escola Superior de Saúde).